 Rutger Gunnarsson was born in 1946 in Linköping in Sweden.
 While studying guitar at Stockholm’s Royal College of Music, he auditioned for the Hootenany Singers (a folk group featuring Björn Ulvaeus (who would go on to form Abba with Benny Anderson, Agnetha Fältskog and Anni-Frid Lyngstad)).
 Gunnarsson apparently impressed at the audition by immediately sight singing his harmony vocal part and immediately got the job.
 Gunnarsson contributed to Abba’s live and studio sound for their entire career and later has worked as a bassist, string arranger and musical director for the likes of Celine Dion, Elton John and Westlife and as an arranger and producer for Gwen Stefani among others.
 He also had key musical roles in both the Chess and Mamma Mia musicals.

-Gunnarsson’s musicality is really obvious on listening, both in the momentum he adds to the lines though slurs, slides and fills to the melodic nature of his playing, to his take on harmony, to the occasional doubling of other instrumental or vocal lines – often leaping high up the neck to do so.
+Gunnarsson’s musicality is really obvious on listening, both in the momentum he adds to the lines through slurs, slides and fills to the melodic nature of his playing, to his take on harmony, to the occasional doubling of other instrumental or vocal lines – often leaping high up the neck to do so.
 Since he arranged many of the string and horn parts on Abba records this is unsurprising.
 At times his playing is exuberant too, adding expressive slides and upper register interjections.

-Generally, key to Gunnarsson’s style are the sense of relaxed groove, great use of space, occasional melodic left of centre basslines, lines that often follow or echo the melody or play counter melody to it (at times the strength of his lines are such that the chords themselves are not explicitly followed but played against (almost reggae-style), expressive slides and slurs, use of chromatic passing notes (not as frequently as a bassist such as Jamerson but more frequently than most pop bassists).
+Generally, key to Gunnarsson’s style are the sense of relaxed groove, great use of space, occasional melodic unusual basslines, lines that often follow or echo the melody or play counter melody to it (at times the strength of his lines are such that the chords themselves are not explicitly followed but played against (almost reggae-style), expressive slides and slurs, use of chromatic passing notes (not as frequently as a bassist such as Jamerson but more frequently than most pop bassists).

 According to a 2000 Bass Player magazine interview, Gunnarsson states that he listens to Chuck Rainey, Joe Osborn and Duck Dunn and sees himself as a ‘utility bassist’.
 He primarily played Fenders with Abba (a 1960s Fender Jazz, a 1970s Music Man StingRay) and later a Hagström Super Swede (a bass he helped design) and a Steinberger.
 He uses old strings and is not fussy about amps, recording direct.
 Interestingly he says